HoldenCreative/wp_weeverapps/readme.txt

 == Changelog ==

+= 1.3.8 =
+* Additional photo feed options
+* Ability to add photo to contact along with miscellaneous information (such as hours of operation)

 = 1.3.7 =
 * Adding new directory tab for trial and premium/pro
 * Ability to specify KML data and a custom map marker for each post